swiftcoder2020/bsl-fingerspelling-js-game/README.md

 ## Structure

-The structure into the website project I feel will greatly benefit the new/returning users by constructing various basic webpages, again to break up the content with the sole focus being on the the game webpage being developed using JavaScript.
-Again this website has been identified to be simple and linear.
+The structure into the website project I feel will greatly benefit the new/returning users by constructing various basic webpages, again to break up the content appropriately with the sole major developmental focus being on the webpage that provides an interactive game utilising the language of JavaScript.
+Again, this website has been identified to be of a simple and linear structure, enough to create a functional yet resourceful method of learning a new skill.

 ### Interaction Design (IXD)

-Given that the construction into the game involves JavaScript which is an interactive programming language, it has been identified that there will be a few essential design elements that encourages the interaction between the website and the users that would elicit a positive emotive response such so that it creates a good user experience.
-The JavaScript specific interactive elements are as follows:

-* Upon the game webpage being loaded, users will have the option to choose their speed level from easy, medium and hard (which is represented as slow, normal and fast) that dictates on how slow/fast the images are to be flashed visually for them to cognitively process what each image represents.

-* Users will also be given the option to share their name so that this can be included in the positive encouragement messages in the duration of the game.
+It was immediately yet concretely identified when approaching this project with some guidance that I had to consider the principle of keeping this concept as simple and effective as possible given that the world of JavaScript was an unfamiliar territory to me thus this had been a steep learning curve journey.

 <!-- Testing - this will be more complex according to Igor as functionality will require testing as well